bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - Both viewers will use the same data provider instance

 ---
-# ITmfTreeXYDataProvider API
+# Tree XY Data Provider API
-- This interface extends both `ITmfTreeDataProvider` and `ITmfXYDataProvider`
+- The `ITmfTreeXYDataProvider` interface extends both `ITmfTreeDataProvider` and `ITmfXYDataProvider`
 - Create the data provider factory and declare it in plugin.xml `org.eclipse.tracecompass.tmf.core.dataprovider` extension to associate it to the data provider ID
 - Create the data provider implementation
   - Implement fetchTree() to return the tree of elements, with leafs of the tree representing a data series